bbalin12/DAT5_BOS/README.md

 * DISTINCT
 * CASE statements
 * Subqueries and IS NOT NULL
-* CREATE TABLES
+* CREATE TABLE
 * Using Pandas and SQL Seamlessly

 **Homework:**
 * Complete the in-class excercises, if you haven't already:
-	1) Find me the player with the most at-bats in a single season.
+	* Find the player with the most at-bats in a single season.
-	2) Find me the name of the the player with the most at-bats in baseball history.
+	* Find the name of the the player with the most at-bats in baseball history.
-	3) Find the average number of at_bats of players in their rookie season.
+	* Find the average number of at_bats of players in their rookie season.
-	4) Find the average number of at_bats of players in their final season for all players born after 1980.
+	* Find the average number of at_bats of players in their final season for all players born after 1980.
-	5) Find the average number of at_bats of Yankees players who began their second season at or after 1980.
+	* Find the average number of at_bats of Yankees players who began their second season at or after 1980.
+	* Pass the SQL in the previous bullet into a pandas DataFrame and write it back to SQLite.

 * Create full, working queries to answer at least four novel questions you have about the dataset using the following concepts:
 	* The WHERE clause